fieldtrip/website/workshop/toolkit2020/preparation.md

 -   Decide on the digital tools to use (zoom, slack, google docs)
 -   Find tutors for the online hands-on sessions
 -   Figure out the fee with the management and administration
--   Invite everyone on slack
+-   Invite everyone on Slack
 -   Instruct the tutors/lecturers
 -   Test zoom breakout rooms
 -   Discuss payment with admin